Viability of an Early Warning System (ViEWS) study

 Ms Chelsea Muscat

-The Australian National Advisory Council on Alcohol and Drugs (ANACAD) has funded NDARC to conduct a feasibility study for an early warning system (EWS) project, involving a data collection model that allows rapid triangulation of existing data to provide an early warning and current assessment of patterns of drug use and related problems that can be rolled out across jurisdictions and coordinated at a national level.
+The National Drug and Alcohol Research Centre is conducting a scoping study for an early warning system, involving a data collection model that allows rapid triangulation of existing data to provide an early warning and current assessment of patterns of drug use and related problems that can be rolled out across jurisdictions and coordinated at a national level.

 Although significant data is currently collected and reported on in Australia, there is opportunity to better use that data to inform decision makers in the alcohol and other drugs (AOD) service provider sector.
 Further, there may be additional data required to enhance decision making performance.
 Legislation, policy, resourcing and organisational culture may provide both appropriate and unjustifiable impediments to information sharing.